DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Android**

 Unfortunately there does not seem to be a way to launch individual Visual Pinball tables from ES-DE on Android, instead the Visual Pinball user interface will open on game launch and you need to manually start your table from there.
-This means tables need to be installed upfront in Visual Pinball and .vpinball dummy files should be added to the `ROMs/vpinball` directory.
+This means tables need to be installed upfront in Visual Pinball and .vpinball dummy files should be added to the `~/ROMs/vpinball` directory.
 These will then appear as individual games inside ES-DE and you can add metadata to them, scrape them etc.

-Here's an example setup:
+Here's an example setup where the ROMs directory is placed on internal storage:

 ```
 /storage/emulated/0/ROMs/vpinball/Apollo 13.vpinball